Skip to content

 Finding the camp is quite difficult, and you must book the visit before going there.
 I suggest you contact the NABU center to ask for more information.
 The Snow Leopards are kept inside a big enclosure and are not free to leave.
 One cat lost part of his leg due to poaching and would die quickly if released in the wild since it’s not able to hunt.
 The second Snow Leopard was born in captivity.

 There are about 300 Snow Leopards in the country, but the number is declining due to poaching and loss of natural habitat.
-The NABU centre is part of a German project entirely sponsored by the German Government.
+The NABU center is part of a German project entirely sponsored by the German Government.

 Explore Bishkek